Emincmg/convo-lite/README.md

 ## Usage

-To start using Convo Lite, you can add some basic routes and controller methods to manage chat rooms and messages.
+To start using Convo Lite, you can add some basic routes and controller methods to manage conversations and messages.
 Here is an example usage:

 ### Creating a conversation